 How to write accessible web content

-It helps everyone, including people with disabilities, access council information online.
+Write accessible content so everyone, including people with disabilities, can access and understand council information online.

 Getting started